 After passing a huge boulder in the river, the trail briefly joins a gravel road which comes in from the left.
 The road offers a welcome respite from the rock-hopping.
 Soon, a side trail on the right leads to a bench that overlooks beautiful cascades upstream in the river.
 A short distance beyond, the gravel road ends, and the Riverside Trail continues along the river on a rocky footpath.

 In a third of a mile, the Wintegreen Trail swings left and ends at a junction with a paved road, the route of the red-blazed Riverside Trail.
 You should turn left and follow this trail along the road, which is nearly level.
 After descending slightly, the road begins to parallel Trout Brook, below on the left.

 Soon, you'll notice stone steps to the left that lead down to the brook.
 It is worthwhile to take the short side trip down to the brook, as there is an attractive waterfall a short distance upstream that is best viewed from the brook level.

 A short distance beyond, you'll come to a bridge over Trout Brook.
-Turn left, cross the bridge, then turn right and head uphill on the blue-blazed Waterfall Trail, which follows a paved road.
-At the next intersection, turn right and continue along a the white-blazed Main Trail, which follows a paved road back to the parking area where the hike began.Publication: Submitted by Daniel Chazin on 08/17/2007 updated/verified on 09/09/2019
+Turn left, cross the bridge, then turn right and head uphill on the purple-blazed Waterfall Trail, which follows a paved road.
+At the next intersection, turn right and continue along the white-blazed Main Trail, which follows a paved road back to the parking area where the hike began.Publication: Submitted by Daniel Chazin on 08/17/2007 updated/verified on 09/09/2019

 This loop hike follows several picturesque streams, including the wild and scenic Black River